HIVE is an international

 (02)

-The HIVE team consists of dedicated volunteers and industry professionals committed to engaging minds through films.
+HIVE team consists of industry professionals and dedicated volunteers committed to engaging minds through films.

 Curator